 '''

 function workOrderSubmit(

 bytes32 workOrderId,

 bytes32 workerId,

 bytes32 requesterId,

-string workOrderRequest) public returns uint32 errorCode
+string workOrderRequest) public returns (uint256 errorCode)

 '''

-7.2.2 New Work Order Event
+6.2.2 Work Order Submitted Event

 This event is emitted by workOrderSubmit function; workOrderId is the submitted Work Order id.

 This event is intended for the Worker(s) that is supposed to execute the Work Order.